-The policy forum will be part of Protection of Civilians (POC) Week and be held virtually on the margins of the UN Security Council Open Debate on POC.
-It will provide an opportunity to discuss the impact of the Kigali principles since their adoption at the High-Level International Conference on POC in Kigali five years ago.
-Panelists will examine the extent to which troop- and police-contributing countries have incorporated the eighteen principles into their efforts to enhance the delivery of POC mandates.
-In particular, panelists will present on how these countries, in coordination with the UN, have adapted training, demonstrated enhanced operational readiness, strengthened POC-related performance, and established accountability mechanisms to better protect civilians.
+The policy forum was part of Protection of Civilians (PoC) Week and was held virtually on the margins of the UN Security Council Open Debate on PoC.
+It provided an opportunity to discuss the impact of the Kigali principles since their adoption at the High-Level International Conference on PoC in Kigali five years ago.
+Panellists examined the extent to which troop- and police-contributing countries have incorporated the 18 principles into their efforts to enhance the delivery of PoC mandates.
+In particular, panellists presented on how these countries, in coordination with the UN, have adapted training, demonstrated enhanced operational readiness, strengthened PoC-related performance, and established accountability mechanisms to better protect civilians.

 Monday, 1 June 2020